 Through this step you define in Bizagi which nodes are part of the cluster, and allow them to share an active license.

-2. Ensure you have a load balancer and configure it to consider the nodes of the cluster.
+2. Make sure you have a load balancer and configure it to consider the nodes of the cluster.

 Through this step you configure the load balancing for your nodes.

 This step varies according to the Load balancer employed (this section will not get into this detail).

 To carry out any options described in the sections belowin the Management Console, make sure:

 1. You have an authorized account for both the current and target servers involved in the procedure.

 This means having an account which belongs to both the Bizagi and Administrators groups in the current and target servers.

 2. Moving licenses can be involved in some of the procedures below.

 You should have at hand information related to your licenses to make sure they are correct (applies when moving a production server).